lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Composite Design Philosophy

-{{RFC9794}} defines composites as:

->   *Composite Cryptographic Element*:  A cryptographic element that
->      incorporates multiple component cryptographic elements of the same
->      type in a multi-algorithm scheme.

-Composite algorithms, as defined in this specification, follow this definition and should be regarded as a single key that performs a single cryptographic operation typical of a key establishment mechanism such as key generation, encapsulating, or decapsulating -- using its internal concatenation of component keys as if they form a single key.
-This generally means that the complexity of combining algorithms can and should be handled by the cryptographic library or cryptographic module, and the single composite public key, private key, and ciphertext can be carried in existing fields in protocols such as PKCS#10 {{RFC2986}}, CMP {{RFC4210}}, X.509 {{RFC5280}}, CMS {{RFC5652}}, and the Trust Anchor Format [RFC5914].
-In this way, composites achieve "protocol backwards-compatibility" in that they will drop cleanly into any protocol that accepts an analogous single-algorithm cryptographic scheme without requiring any modification of the protocol to handle multiple algorithms.
+Composite algorithms, as defined in this specification, follow the definition in [RFC9794] and should be regarded as a single algorithm that performs a single cryptographic operation typical of a key establishment mechanism.This generally means that the complexity of combining algorithms can and should be handled by the cryptographic library or cryptographic module.
+The design intent is that protocols such as PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], the CMS [RFC5652], and the Trust Anchor Format [RFC5914] can treat composite algorithms as they would any other algorithm without the protocol layer to have any "hybrid-awareness".
+This is a property referred to as "protocol backwards-compatibility".

 Discussion of the specific choices of algorithm pairings can be found in {{sec-rationale}}.